 Printable, high-sensitivity flexible sensors have been explored to provide temperature monitoring of patients.
-There is a trend towards developing wearable sensors that can monitor temperature, circumventing traditional issues with bulky equipment and errors in measurement due to numerous factors such as movement of the wearer.
+There is a trend toward developing wearable sensors that can monitor temperature, circumventing traditional issues with bulky equipment and errors in measurement due to numerous factors such as the wearer's movement.

-Other pertinent research in the field of non-contact infrared thermometers is recent work on creating a low-cost, more accurate Arduino-based infrared thermometer for body temperature detection.
+Other prominent research in the field of non-contact infrared temperature sensors is recent work on creating a low-cost, more accurate Arduino-based infrared thermometer for body temperature detection.
 Arduino is an open-source electronics platform that converts input to output.
-This research is aiming to circumvent the problems inherent with non-contact IR sensors currently on the market.
+This research is aiming to circumvent the problems inherent with non-contact infrared sensors currently on the market.

-Other research includes coating an infrared thermopile sensor lens with graphene platelets for an ear thermometer, presenting a novel design for continuous temperature monitoring.
-A novel non-contact temperature algorithm for face detection in a video sequence has also been developed with high specificity.
+Further explorations include coating an infrared thermopile sensor lens with graphene platelets for an ear thermometer, presenting a novel design for continuous temperature monitoring.
+A novel non-contact temperature sensor algorithm for face detection in a video sequence has also been developed with high specificity.

 There is an increasing trend toward non-contact temperature sensors in the sensors industry.
 The market is predicted to grow to $1350.2m by 2027, indicating that the future for non-contact and contact temperature sensors is heating up.